 Earn your master’s degree in conservation and wildlife biology online

-This online master's program from Colorado State University focuses on the ecology and management of wild animals, for their benefit and the benefit of humans.
-With direct and indirect human impacts on the environment increasing, lands that are inhabited by wildlife species are being changed or lost at unprecedented rates.
-Managing wildlife in these times includes activities such as study design, data collection and interpretation, and communication to constituencies so policies can be selected that have positive outcomes for wildlife and humans.
+This program focuses on the ecology and management of wild animals, for their benefit and the benefit of humans.
+With human impacts on the environment increasing, wildlife-inhabited lands are being changed or lost at unprecedented rates.

-This intensive, coursework-only online master's degree is designed for professionals in the fish, wildlife, and conservation biology area, with a focus on the skills and tools needed to analyze, communicate, and make decisions about issues in that field.
-Students will broaden their critical thinking on current issues and receive the training to be successful and advance in careers at natural resources agencies, firms, and non-government organizations.
+This intensive, coursework-only online master's degree is designed for professionals working in the fish, wildlife, and conservation biology field.
+Students will broaden their critical thinking on current issues and receive the training to be successful in careers at natural resources agencies, firms, and non-government organizations.

 Fish and wildlife focus